bandrewss/PHYS333-MusicBox/README.md

 restart.
 Songs will be repeated until the user changes the song.

 #### Data In:
-There will be 2 knobs.
+There will be 2 buttons.
 One will change the current looping song.
 The other will change the current beats per minute (BPM).
-These knobs may be substituted for buttons, to be determined.

 #### Data Out:
 There will be a data line to a speaker to create tones with a modified PWM.